DancingQuanta/pydataanalysis/markdown/spring-pendulum.md

 \frac{k}{m} y (t) + \frac{b}{m} \dot{y} (t) + \ddot{y} (t) = 0 \\
 $$

 This is a homogeneous second-order differential equation.
 Choosing a trial solution of the type:
 $$
 y (t) = A e^{\alpha t}
 $$
-Insertion of this trial solution into the differential equation gives a polynominal
+Insertion of this trial solution into the differential equation gives a polynomial
 $$
 \alpha^2 + \frac{b}{m} \alpha + \frac{k}{m} = 0
 $$